Ocorrência

 The following fish taxonomic families were observed during the project:

-Família Carangidae, Cyprinidae, Ephippidae, Hemiramphidae, Holocentridae, Lethrinidae, Lutjanidae, Mullidae, Scaridae, Scombridae, Siganidae, Sphyraenidae, Terapontidae
+Família Carangidae, Ephippidae, Hemiramphidae, Holocentridae, Lethrinidae, Lutjanidae, Mullidae, Scaridae, Scombridae, Siganidae, Sphyraenidae, Terapontidae, Epinephelidae, Kyphosidae

 Cobertura Temporal